 Rio2 Sells Non-Core Royalty Package for US$5 Million

-VANCOUVER, British Columbia, Nov.
-22, 2022 (GLOBE NEWSWIRE) -- Rio2 Limited ("Rio2" or "the Company") RIORIOFFRIO)) announces that it has entered into a binding agreement to sell a package of Chilean royalty interests to Osisko Gold Royalties Ltd. ("Osisko") for aggregate consideration of US$5,000,000 (the "Royalty Sale").
-The Royalty Sale provides for the sale of Rio2's 1.5% royalty on the Anocarire Project and its 1.25% royalty on the Horizonte Project, both located in Chile.
+/EIN News/ -- VANCOUVER, British Columbia, Nov.
+22, 2022 (GLOBE NEWSWIRE) -- Rio2 Limited (“Rio2” or “the Company”) (TSXV: RIO; OTCQX: RIOFF; BVL: RIO) announces that it has entered into a binding agreement to sell a package of Chilean royalty interests to Osisko Gold Royalties Ltd. (“Osisko”) for aggregate consideration of US$5,000,000 (the “Royalty Sale”).
+The Royalty Sale provides for the sale of Rio2’s 1.5% royalty on the Anocarire Project and its 1.25% royalty on the Horizonte Project, both located in Chile.

 Rio2 is currently in an administrative appeal process with the Chilean Government with respect to the rejection of the Environmental Impact Assessment for the development of its Fenix Gold Project, as previously outlined in a press release dated September 7, 2022.